Christopher-M-Gibson/Data_Analysis_Projects/README.md

 &emsp; For the second portion of the analysis, I used a sentiment analyzer to run through
 &emsp; the comments to classify them as positive, negative, and neutral, visualizing that
 &emsp; using a bar chart
+&emsp; For the third portion of the analysis, I isolated the most negative reviews to
+&emsp; find ways to improve the product.
+I did the same for the most positive reviews,
+&emsp; except I looked to features of the product that should remain unchanged.

 5) Results:
 &emsp; - The donut chart gives that roughly 75% of the ratings were perfect ratings (5/5),